Turbo Takeaways

 Taxes on Winnings of $1,000,000

 For this example, let’s assume that you’re a single filer with an income of $45,000 a year.
-If you won a lump sum of $1 million, your total income for that year will be $1,045,000.
+If you won a lump sum of $1 million, your total income for that year would be $1,045,000.
 This means you’ll pay the highest federal tax rate of 37%.

 What To Do Next After Winning the Lottery